sondoszo25/Instant-Messaging-Mobile-App/README.md

-*note*: the firebase sometimes take alot of time to connect at the beggining, if it didnt connect/work please connect again to firebase, to do this you should connect to firebase first, to connect to the firebase we added the email ap2023.biu@gmail.com to the "mtkdem2-targel3-final" project. and make sure that the notifications are enabled in the device, if you want to recieve notifications. thanks ! :)
+*note*: the firebase sometimes take alot of time to connect at the beggining, if it didnt connect/work please connect again to firebase, to do this you should connect to firebase first, to connect to the firebase we added the email ap2023.biu@gmail.com to the "mtkdem2-targel3-final" project.

+and make sure that the notifications are enabled in your device, if you want to recieve notifications. thanks ! :)